gpresland/csharp-style-guide/README.md

 # C# Style Guide

-A general approach to C#.
+A general style guide for C#.

-Other guides and resources:

 ## Table of Contents